vantrieuou/flask-alchemy-jwt/documents/architecture.md

 Read more about patterns of sqlalchemy at https://techspot.zzzeek.org/2012/02/07/patterns-implemented-by-sqlalchemy/

 `Repository Pattern`: sqlalchemy implemented the pattern in Session.
 So I refer use Session functionality anywhere.
-When interacting with database, neither use query builder nor create a new repostory layer.
+When interacting with database, neither use query builder nor create a new repository layer.
 Since that, we can be hands-free and focus on business logic in domain models

 `Service Layer`: The project is simple enough.
 And the controllers are enough for controlling logic.
 Service layer is removed for simplifying.